icebreaker/icebreaker.github.com/_posts/2024-02-29-2024-february-retrospective.md

 It seems and feels like the layoffs will continue until morale improves.

+## Night Swim

+I feel like it's a semi-well known fact by now, that I am a horror movie aficionado of some sorts and my first horror movie of the year happened to be titled [Night Swim][nightswim].
+When it comes to horror flicks, anything produced by [James Wan][jameswan] is something that is worth checking out.
+That's my general rule of thumb.

+{% include youtube.html id="pcSNqteCEtE" %}

+{% include youtube.html id="PhlLO3Nb3sY" %}

 ## Stronghold: Definitive Edition - Swine's Bay DLC

 I mentioned [Stronghold Definitive Edition][strongholdde] in my traditional [2023 retrospective][2023retrospective] and here we are a few short months later with a brand new DLC fresh out of the oven.